MockLogic/ScionsOfFarstarFoundryVTT/README.md

    - Focus on tracking and organization
    - Manual calculation for complex rolls (Leadership, Scale)
    - Individual die results must be visible (for invoke mechanic)
-   - Validation where needed (pyramids), freeform where appropriate (threats)
+   - Validation by alert where needed, freeform where appropriate (threats)

 4. **Dynamic Configuration:**
    - Threat sheets can show/hide features as needed